Pyrosequencing: Limitations

 Currently, a limitation of the method is that the lengths of individual reads of DNA sequence are in the neighborhood of 300-500 nucleotides, shorter than the 800-1000 obtainable with chain termination methods (e.g. Sanger sequencing).
 This can make the process of genome assembly more difficult, particularly for sequences containing a large amount of repetitive DNA.
-Lack of proof-reading activity limits accuracy of this method.
+Also, lack of a proof-reading activity limits accuracy of this method.

 Commercialization

-The company Pyrosequencing AB in Uppsala, Sweden was founded with venture capital provided by HealthCap in order to commercialize machinery and reagents for sequencing short stretches of DNA using the pyrosequencing technique.
+Pyrosequencing AB, a company based in Uppsala, Sweden, was founded with venture capital provided by HealthCap in order to commercialize machinery and reagents for sequencing short stretches of DNA using the pyrosequencing technique.
 Pyrosequencing AB was listed on the Stockholm Stock Exchange in 1999.
-It was renamed to Biotage in 2003.
-The pyrosequencing business line was acquired by Qiagen in 2008.
-Pyrosequencing technology was further licensed to 454 Life Sciences.
-454 developed an array-based pyrosequencing technology which emerged as a platform for large-scale DNA sequencing, including genome sequencing and metagenomics.
+When Pyrosequencing AB acquired Biotage LLC, a U.S.-based company, and other companies, in 2003, the company was renamed Biotage AB.
+The pyrosequencing and other biomedical units of Biotage AB were sold to Qiagen in 2008.
+The pyrosequencing technology was licensed to 454 Life Sciences.
+454 developed an array-based pyrosequencing technology that emerged as a platform for large-scale DNA sequencing, including genome sequencing and metagenomics.

-Roche announced the discontinuation of the 454 sequencing platform in 2013.
+Roche acquired 454 Life Sciences, and announced the discontinuation of the 454 sequencing platform in 2013.
+The 454 sequencing platform was replaced, in part, by Illumina dye sequencing, and by Applied Biosystems sequencing products.